 Contract Type: Pre-Employment Transition Services

-The contractor and contractor staff that provide services described in this chapter also must comply with Chapters 1–3 of the VRS Standards for Providers Manual.
+The contractor and contractor’s staff members who provide the services described in this chapter must also comply with Chapters 1–3 of this manual.

-15.1 Overview Pre-Employment Transition Services
+15.1 Overview of Pre-Employment Transition Services

 Pre-Employment Transition Services (Pre-ETS) are provided to transitioning individuals who meet the definition of a "student with a disability."

-Federal regulations at 34 CFR 361.5(51) define a "student with a disability" as:
+Federal regulations at 34 CFR §361.5(51) define a "student with a disability" as:

 " . . . an individual with a disability in a secondary, postsecondary, or other recognized education program who -